gangelo/Thinkful-iOS/README.md

 ![N|Solid](https://cldup.com/vkMWNVd08U.png)

 ## Overview
 This Thinkful-iOS repository contains xcode projects and playgrounds written for the iPhone in Swift 3.0.
-The content of this repository is the result of going through the [Thinkful][thinkful] iOS Programming in Swift course.
+The content of this repository is the result of going through the [Thinkful][thinkful] __iOS Programming in Swift course__.

 ## Finding Your Way Around
 This repository consists of a hierarchal series of folders corresponding to the course material, which is broken down into **_units_**, **_lessons_** and finally **_projects_** and **_playgrounds_**  in the following manner: